 The HR manager’s position is the foundation for promotion into the strategy and planning aspect of human resources.
-It is somewhere between an operations manager, a project manager, and an office manager.
+A great HR manager is somewhere between an operations manager, a project manager, and an office manager.

-In this post, I’ll explain exactly what a HR manager does, what the requirements are for the position, and the salary average.
+In this post, I’ll explain exactly what an HR manager does, what the requirements are for the position, and the salary average.

 Let’s jump right in.

 The United States National Average for a HR manager salary differs across salary and compensation reporting platforms.
 Here are some reports from major job reporting sources in 2021.

 Glassdoor reports an average base salary (based on self-reported data) of $78,377.

 The majority of salaried managers lie within the low to average range.
 In addition, the average additional cash compensation is $9,993.

 Payscale reports an average base salary of $67,079.

 In addition, around 90% of human resources manager salaries are under $88,000, while the bottom 10% make less than $41,000.